ManoharNaidu/QP-Repository/question-paper-backend/README.md

 # Backend for Question Paper Upload and Download App

 This is the backend for a full-stack web application that enables users to upload and download question papers based on branch, academic year, semester, cycle, and course code.
 The backend is built using **Node.js** and **Express.js**, with MongoDB as the database.
-PDF files are stored and retrieved using **AWS S3** for scalable and reliable storage.
+PDF files are stored and retrieved using **Cloudinary Platform** for scalable and reliable storage.

 ---

 ## Features

 1. **File Upload**
    Users can upload PDF files (question papers).
-Metadata such as branch, academic year, semester, cycle, and course code is stored in MongoDB, and the files are stored in AWS S3.
+Metadata such as branch, academic year, semester, cycle, and course code is stored in MongoDB, and the files are stored in Cloudinary Platform.

 2. **Search and Download**
    Users can search for question papers using filters like branch, academic year, semester, cycle, and course code.
 Matching results include metadata and a download link for the file.